 - If you're new to hunting or want to brush up on your skills, check out the DNR learn to hunt guides.

-You cannot take the carcass out of this permit area or immediately adjacent areas designated as CWD management zones until you receive a "not detected" test result.
+You cannot take a whole deer carcass out of this permit area until you receive a "not detected" test result.

-Make plans to process your deer.
-If you use a processor, find one before your hunt that is willing to take your deer to ensure your field-dressed deer will be accepted.
+Find a processor willing to take your deer before your hunt to ensure your field-dressed deer will be accepted.
 If you can't find a processor, quartering or boning your own deer will allow you to take the meat home before receiving a test result.
 The main leg bone can remain in each quarter.

-The following parts of deer may leave a CWD control zone before a "not detected" test result is confirmed:
+The following parts of deer may leave a CWD management zone before a "not detected" test result is confirmed: